Ardiegon/Hand2Mouse/README.md

 | Scroll up and down | Touch your thumb, ring, and pinkie, with your index and middle pointing up|

 To simulate depth vision of single camera, it's recomended to turn your hand slightly while doing gestures for better cursor response.
+Soon I'll add photos of gestures with descriptions ;)